SoftingIndustrial/datafeed-edge-connector/edgeconnector-840d/README.md

 ## Physical Connection to 840D device

 The different 840D variants provide different physical connection types.
 The 840D SL offers access by Ethernet interfaces.
-And the 840D offers only MPI access.
+And the 840D PL offers only MPI access.

 ## Physical Connection to 840D SL